jeeliz/jeelizFaceFilter/README.md

     } //end callbackTrack()
 ```

+## Optionnal `init()` arguments :
+* `<integer> animateDelay` : It is used only in normal rendering mode (not in slow rendering mode).
+With this statement you can set accurately the number of milliseconds during which the browser wait at the end of the rendering loop before starting another detection.
+If you use the canvas of this API as a secondary element (for example in *PACMAN* or *EARTH NAVIGATION* demos) you should set a small `animateDelay` value (for example 2 milliseconds) in order to avoid rendering lags.

 ## Error codes
 The initialization function ( `callbackReady` in the code snippet ) will be called with an error code ( `errCode` ).
 It can have these values :
 * `false` : no error occurs,